apache/cxf-fediz/examples/README.txt

 examples.
 Either the WAR can be manually copied to your servlet container's war deployment directory (webapps by default with Tomcat) or the Tomcat Maven Plugin (http://tomcat.apache.org/maven-plugin.html) can be used to auto-install the WAR onto Tomcat.
-Note if you're using this plugin with Tomcat 6 instead of Tomcat 7, change the tomcat-maven-plugin URLs in the service/pom.xml files to "http://localhost:{port}/manager" (instead of ".../manager/text").

 To be able to run the Maven "mvn" command from any folder, be sure to add the MAVEN_HOME/bin directory to your system PATH